iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 ```

 Solving a MIP is much more costly than solving a convex program,
-especially if they are linear.
+especially in the linear case.
 Nevertheless, tight cuts tend to be worth the effort,
 since they are directly approximating the best convex underapproximation
 instead of some representation-dependent relaxation.
-The only problem of strengthened Benders is that they are only guaranteed to be tight _somewhere_.
+The main problem with strengthened Benders cuts is that they are only guaranteed to be tight _somewhere_.
 They are not necessarily tight at the point of choice.